 13. The content server/HTTP/3 proxy determines PDUs belonging to PDU set and determines PDU set information.
 The PDU set information is added within HTTP datagram.
 A new Context ID is defined that indicates a new datagram mode for PDU set information.

-Editor's note: Whether and how IETF standardization is required for the HTTP Datagram is FFS.
+Editor's note: The HTTP Datagram containing PDU Set information will be defined in 3GPP SA4.

 14. The HTTP datagram is sent to the UPF (HTTP/3 client) via N6.
 A new Transport Mode is defined for the HTTP Datagram that includes a Context ID denoting additional PDU set information included within the HTTP Datagram.